AndreaRaffaelli/ICCBD_notes/group_policy/group_policy.md

 ![vector clock](./lamport4.png)

-## synchronization
+## Synchronization

-Scenario: Access a resource ina mutually exclusive way
+Scenario: Access a resource in a mutually exclusive way

 Objectives:

-- Safety: Only one process at a time can havev access to the resource
+- Safety: Only one process at a time can have access to the resource
 - Liveness: Every process that has done a request the access after a limited delay
-- Fairness: fair policy
+- Fairness: Each process get a chance to access the resource

+> :question: Difference between liveness and fairness: liveness is a guarantee of access, fairness is a guarantee of access to all processes.

 We **exclude fixed priorities that are unfair and can cause starvation**

-### single coordinator process
+### Single coordinator process

 - Approach completely centralized considers a unique coordinator process
 - Every process sends the request to the coordinator and after usage, notifies it